StoneOrbits/VortexEngine/docs/menus.md

 The menus provide a way to use the navigation buttons to customize your Vortex Device and manage its configuration.

-All Vortex Devices provide menus that allow you to:

-- Randomize the colors/patterns of a mode
-- Transfer a mode to other devices
-- Pick specific colors of a mode
-- Pick specific blinking patterns of a mode
-- Adjust the overall brightness of all LEDs
-- Reset the device to default settings
-- Connect to the PC for updates or building/saving modes

 The menus to perform each of these actions work nearly identical on all devices, with only very minor differences due to LED count and orientations.

 ## Entering Menus

-**Holding** the navigation button until the LEDs blink white will open the **menu selection**.
+To access the menu selection, press and hold the navigation button until the LEDs blink white.

-When using a menu to configure the device, it will only make changes to the mode that was playing right before opening the menu.
+The menu will modify only the mode that was active immediately before the menu was opened.

-To make changes to a mode, you first cycle to that mode, then **hold** the navigation button till the menu selection opens.
+To adjust a mode, first switch to the desired mode and then hold the navigation button until the menu selection appears.

-From here, a menu can be chosen based on the desired changes to make.
+Once the menu selection is open, choose the menu option that corresponds to the changes you want to make.

 ## Menu List